If you are looking to add more sensory play into your day, your preschoolers and kindergarteners will have fun with this Pumpkin Alphabet Sensory Bin.

 - Small Manipulatives (optional)

-To prepare this activity for your kids, click on the button below and fill out the form.
+To prepare this activity for your kids, fill out the form below.

 Then, download and print the pumpkins on white card stock and the recording sheet on copy paper.